Aasritha-25/ai-readiness-skill-gap-dashboard/README.md

 ML Awareness

-Align hiring criteria with future AI skill demands
+Redesign hiring criteria to include AI readiness metrics

 🧪 How to Use This Project

-Download the Power BI (.pbix) file from the dashboard/
+Download the .pbix file from the dashboard/ folder

-Open in Power BI Desktop
+Open it in Power BI Desktop

-Explore KPIs and interactive visuals
+Explore KPIs and visuals interactively

-Review insights in ai/ai_insights.md
+Refer to ai/ai_insights.md for decision-level insights

 🎤 How to Explain This Project in Interviews

-“This project focuses on analyzing AI readiness among data professionals.
+“This project focuses on measuring AI readiness across data roles.
-I built a Power BI dashboard that highlights AI skill gaps among freshers and compares readiness across roles.
+I built a Power BI dashboard to identify skill gaps among recent graduates and compare their readiness across various roles.
-The goal was to support training and upskilling decisions using data-driven insights.”
+The objective was to support AI upskilling and training decisions using data, not assumptions.”

 🚀 Future Enhancements

-Live data from job portals (LinkedIn, Naukri)
+Integrate live job-market data (LinkedIn / Naukri)

-AI-based skill recommendation engine
+AI-based personalized upskilling recommendations

-Power BI service deployment
+Publish dashboard to Power BI Service

-Role-wise learning path suggestions
+Add role-wise learning roadmaps

 👤 Author

 Aasritha Rage
 Aspiring Data Analyst | Power BI | SQL | AI-Driven Analytics

-⭐ If you like this project
+⭐ If you found this useful

-Don’t forget to ⭐ star the repository!
+Star ⭐ the repository to support the project!